-George, Western Cape, is a popular destination in, and a key access point to, the southern Cape.
+George in the Western Cape is a popular destination in, and a key access point to, the southern Cape.
 As a central hub on the Garden Route, George is the ideal base from which to explore this sought-after tourism region.

 The town was established in the late 1700s as an outpost for the provision of timber and gave rise to a small community of woodcutters.
 It was only after the second British occupation in the early 1800s that the town was officially proclaimed and named after the reigning British monarch, King George III.

-This history is easily explored in the town through daily tours of its historic buildings and of the George Museum, which documents the town's past, and the Outeniqua Transport Museum.
-The Slave Tree, an old oak, planted by Landdrost van Kervel is a national monument.
-The oak is of significance because of the a very large chain and lock embedded in the trunk.
+This history is easily explored in the town through daily tours of its historic buildings and of the George Museum, which documents the town's past, as well as the Outeniqua Transport Museum.

 The town's heritage is also reflected in its numerous townships, such as Thembalethu and Pacaltsdorp.
 Organised tours that explore the history and age-old landmarks of these townships are available.

-Given its location surrounded by mountains, forests and lakes, it's not surprising outdoor leisure pursuits rank highly among George's key attractions.
-Nature walks, bird watching, hiking, canoeing, mountain biking and horse riding are all within a stone's throw of the town, capitalising on the area's natural beauty.
+Given its location surrounded by mountains, forests and lakes, it's not surprising that outdoor leisure pursuits rank highly among George's key attractions .
+Nature walks, birdwatching, hiking, canoeing, mountain biking and horse riding are all within a stone's throw of the town, capitalising on the area's natural beauty.

-George is renowned as the Western Cape's golf capital, with numerous world-class courses to its credit.
-Tee off at The Links, Montagu course or Outeniqua course (all Gary Player-designed) at Fancourt; the signature Sally Little course at Kingswood Golf Estate; or the Ernie Els-designed Oubaai course for your most picturesque game yet.
+George is also renowned as the Western Cape's golf capital, with numerous world-class courses – tee off at The Links, Montagu or Outeniqua courses (all Gary Player-designed) at Fancourt; the signature Sally Little course at Kingswood Golf Estate; or the Ernie Els-designed Oubaai Golf Club course for your most picturesque game yet.

-The area around George is well-suited to self-drive journeys, especially the scenic Seven Passes route, seven mountain passes including the beautiful Montagu Pass, a national monument.
+The area around George is well-suited to self-drive journeys, especially the scenic Seven Passes route – seven mountain passes including the beautiful Montagu Pass.

-Make sure you stop in here at Herold Wines, just beyond the top of the pass.
-It's the first vineyard on the Garden Route to grow, produce and bottle certified wine on the premises and makes for a wonderful day outing with its informative wine tours.
+Make sure you stop in at Herold Wines, just beyond the top of the pass.
+It's the first vineyard on the Garden Route to grow, produce and bottle certified wine on the premises, and makes for a wonderful day outing with its informative wine tours.

 Travel tips & Planning info